Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 He backed down. "...I don’t like it.
 But alright."

 She nodded primly.
-"Thanks… is there anything else I can do for you right now, Drew?"
+"Thanks... is there anything else I can do for you right now, Drew?"

 "No, thank you Adele.
-I’m… I need to let Drew know.
+I’m...
+I need to let Drew know.
 And get some sleep, I guess."

 "Then I’ll see you tomorrow."

 "Sure.
 See you tomorrow."

 He left her office feeling deeply frustrated.
-He’d gone in with such good news, and now…
+He’d gone in with such good news, and now...

 Nothing for it.
 They at least had a breakthrough.
 Even without Drew moving forward, he’d given them something to work at.